Goldinyan/Obsidian/ MyLife/Reverse Engineering/5 - Step Plan.md

 ## Static Analysis

-The art is taking the programm you have questions about and going deep into the code, going into the binary and asm to figure out what it should do
+The art is taking the programm you have questions about and going deep into the code, going into the binary and asm to figure out what it should do.

+For this we need a software which allows us to see and use the assembly code, and understand what the machine instructions are, what did the cpu get told to do?
+We can do this by doing